 It may come as a surprise to some that the cottage where Poe wrote poems such as “Annabel Lee” and “The Bells” is in the Bronx.
 At Grand Concourse and East Kingsbridge Road in the bustling Fordham neighborhood, the environs today are vastly different from what Poe experienced while living there.

-Built in 1812, the cottage has largely been restored to its original condition, and even contains a few significant pieces of furniture: the bed that Virginia passed away in and Poe’s rocking chair.
+Built in 1812, the cottage has largely been restored to its original condition and even contains a few significant pieces of furniture: the bed where Virginia passed away and Poe’s rocking chair.

 Know Before You Go

 The cottage is accessible from B, D trains at Kingsbridge Road Station.
 It's open for limited public hours Thursday–Sunday.